Home | Volume 48 | Article number 162

 Patient information: a 49-year-old man was received at the surgical emergency department for an obstructive syndrome characterized by vomiting, absence of bowel movements, and gas, as well as diffuse abdominal pain persisting for two days.

-Clinical findings: the physical examination revealed a hemodynamically stable patient with a tympanic distended abdomen, no guarding, and no signs of peritonitis and no palpable mass.
+Clinical findings: the physical examination revealed a hemodynamically stable patient with a tympanic distended abdomen, no guarding, no signs of peritonitis and no palpable mass.
 On rectal examination, the rectal ampulla was empty with no melena or rectal bleeding.

 Timeline of current episode: the patient´s medical history showed no history of abdominal surgery or obstructive syndrome.
 Following an interview, the patient reported that they had not been a victim of sexual abuse.
 Instead, the patient admitted to engaging in various sexual behaviors involving multiple objects as part of solitary sexual practices.